-There is limited supply of Novavax and Janssen vaccines.
-Contact your local public health unit to determine how eligible individuals may receive these vaccines.
-The safety and efficacy of Novavax and Janssen vaccines have not been established in individuals who are immunocompromised due to disease or treatment.
-As such, eligible individuals who choose to be immunized with Novavax or Janssen vaccines should be informed that there is currently limited evidence of these vaccines in this population.
-Clinicians should use clinical discretion to offer an additional dose for an extended primary series with either Novavax or Janssen to immunocompromised individuals.
+There is limited supply of Novavax vaccines.
+Contact your local public health unit to determine how eligible individuals may receive this vaccine.
+The safety and efficacy of Novavax vaccines have not been established in individuals who are immunocompromised due to disease or treatment.
+As such, eligible individuals who choose to be immunized with Novavax vaccines should be informed that there is currently limited evidence of these vaccines in this population.
+Clinicians should use clinical discretion to offer an additional dose for an extended primary series with Novavax to immunocompromised individuals.
 For additional information, refer to the COVID-19 Vaccine Guidance.